valent1nee/blog/life-of-a-bug-hunter.md

 # Elementary school

 Let's start from elementary school.
 When looking at a language, we are seeing syntax.
-There are rules and we must follow such syntax to pass exams.
+There are rules and we must follow some syntax to pass exams.

 If the system's rules state the alphabet follows this exact order, then that's the rule students must follow.